-- elect Arnold Levine, Ph.D. and Charles M. Baum, M.D., Ph.D. as Class II directors; - approve, on a non-binding advisory basis, the compensation of our named executive officers; - approve, on a non-binding advisory basis, the frequency of future stockholder advisory votes on the compensation of our named executive officers, as disclosed in this proxy statement; - ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; and - transact any other business as may properly come before the Annual Meeting.
+- elect Richard Heyman, Ph.D., David H. Mack, Ph.D. and Laurie Stelzer as Class III directors; - approve, on a non-binding advisory basis, the compensation of our named executive officers; - ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; and - transact any other business as may properly come before the Annual Meeting.